nhhoang96/CoF-CoT/README.md

 We conduct evaluations on subsets of [MTOP dataset](https://aclanthology.org/2021.eacl-main.257/) and [MASSIVE dataset](https://aclanthology.org/2023.acl-long.235/).
 Both evaluation datasets are few-shot in-context learning samples are provided.
 Please refer to our paper for further details.

-**NOTE:** For consistency purposes, for NER tasks, labels are generated on character levels across all 4 languages.

 ## Running Experiments/ Demonstrations
 Please refer to the manuscript regarding the detailed rationale of the experiment design.